LightBuzz/Azure-Unity/README.md

 ### Azure App Services

 The **LightBuzz Azure SDK for Unity** consumes [Azure App Service APIs](http://azure.microsoft.com/en-us/documentation/articles/app-service-api-apps-why-best-platform/).
-Azure App Services are integrated services that enable you to create web and mobile apps for any platform or device.
+Azure App Services is a service for hosting web applications, REST APIs, and mobile back ends for any platform or device.

 ### HTTPS